itnproducoes/openheart/README.md

   UP + Start + B (2s)
 - Access the MENU on the display:
 UP + Start + C (1s)
+- Navigation in the display MENU
+A and B. C to change.
+Start to exit

 ---